YueLiPicasso/intro_ocaml/OCanren_exercises/Gold_Mining/README.md

 1. (Backward Run) Picking one expectation value from the generated table, and feed it back to the program, it can be found out which plan has this particular expectation.
-This is essentially a generate-and-test process, where the program enumerates in a certain order all possible plan and see which plan's expectation happens to be the specified one.
+This is essentially a generate-and-test process, where the program enumerates in a certain order all possible plans and see which plan's expectation happens to equal the specified value.

 ## Compilation